Akifartun/Embedded-AT-Com/weekly/Week1-report.md

 * After downloading the Raspberry Pi  Systenia, this media needed to be loaded onto the SD card to be ready for installation, and I used the [BalenaEtcher application](https://etcher.balena.io/) to make it ready.
 * Since I prepared the SD card, I started to make the necessary connections for the next step, Raspberry Pi 3B.
 These connections;
 	* HDMI cable connection for the monitor to access the Raspberry Pi via the display,
-	* Mouse bağlantısı,
+	* Mouse connection,
-	* Klavye bağlantısı,
+	* Keyboard connection,
-	* İlk kurulumda gerekli internet için LAN kablosu bağlantısıdır.
+	* The LAN cable connection for the internet is required for the first installation.
-* Bu adımlardan sonra artık adaptör aracılığıyla Raspberry Pi'a güç verdim.
+* After these steps, I now powered the Raspberry Pi via the adapter.
 * Son olarak kurulum işlemlerini sırasıyla yaptıktan sonra Raspberry Pi kullanıma hazır hale geldi.

 ### Sixfab 4G/LTE Cellular Modem Kit Kurulumu